ThomasBittner1/KangarooDocumentation/docs/puppet/puppetGeneral.md

     For a full reference of what limbs are there, check the [Limbs Reference](limbsReference.md)

+## Deleting Limbs
+For deleting limbs just right click on them in the puppet tool -> **delete**.
+Ideally you also delete the blueprint skeleton.
+But the blueprints don't do any harm in case you forget to delete them.

 ## Attachers
 Attachers are all about spaces.
 For example the Hand IK following the COG or the Spine.
 And they need to be fully understood to really use Kangaroo efficiently.